Jailhouse Medicine - A Private Contractor Flourishes Despite Controversy Over Prisoner Deaths

 “We’re glad to extend it with LaSalle because we trust them and they’re good business people,” said County Judge Scott Felton, a member of the McLennan County Public Facility Corporation’s board of directors.
 “They pay the note payment on the bonds to pay for the jail and they’ve never missed a payment, even without making money.”

 Felton said the jail has been losing money steadily since it was built because the prisoner population has not met expectations.
 The facility has capacity for 816 prisoners, but has housed fewer than 700 at any one time.
-During November ...
+During November and December of 2014 ...

 In February 2015, Sacramento County, California agreed to settle three pro se federal civil rights actions filed by a former Sacramento County jail prisoner alleging theft of his mail, opening of his legal mail outside his presence and failure to provide at least three hours of out-of-cell recreation time per week.